AntoninoRando/Grid-Quest/README.md

 2. The system shall be easy and fast to run since no expensive setup is required.

-3. The system shall run in any windows system (8+) without requiring any change.
+3. The system shall run in any system featuring a terminal that supports ANSI escape codes.

 4. The game shall be run at any time and for any duration of time without any problem and system overloading.